eloqdata/eloq-website/website/eloqkv/quick-start-ha.md

 - **`log_service.replica`**:
   _Type_: `Integer`
-  _Value_: `3`
   Set the number of replicas for the log service to 3.
 This ensures that each WAL log record is replicated across three log nodes.
 With this setup, the logs will be preserved even in the event of a node failure or disk crash.

 - **`storage_service.cassandra.host`**:
   _Type_: `List of Strings`
-  _Value_: `[10.0.0.4, 10.0.0.5, 10.0.0.6]`
   When deploying EloqKV with Cassandra as the persistent storage engine, the compute and storage components are fully decoupled.
-In this example, Cassandra is deployed on three separate machines.
+In this example, Cassandra is deployed on three separate machines:
+  10.0.0.4, 10.0.0.5, and 10.0.0.6.

 - **`monitor`**
   Prometheus and grafana are installed on a separate host at 10.0.0.7.

-## 4. Run the deployment command
+## 5. Run the deployment command

 After you modified the `eloqkv_cassandra.yaml`.
 Use the `eloqctl launch` command to provision an EloqKV cluster